Tropical Weierstrass points and Weierstrass weights

 Proposition~\ref{prop:comparison_clls_tropical_weierstrass_weights} states that if $A$ is $\Wloc(M, \g)$-measurable, then

 from which the result follows.

-In the general case, when the characteristic of $\K$ is arbitrary, we use the description of the reduction of the Weierstrass divisor to the skeleton given in~\cite[Section~3.2]{amini2014equidistribution} using Hasse derivatives.
-We are assuming that the gap sequence is standard, so using the notations of that paper, we have $b_0 = 0, \dots, b_r = r$.
-We use the generalized slope formula given by~\cite[Theorem~3.4]{amini2014equidistribution}:
+In the general case, when the characteristic of $\K$ is arbitrary and the gap sequence of $H$ is standard, we use the description of the reduction of the Weierstrass divisor to the skeleton given in Theorem~\ref{thm:redW_general}.
+Using the notation of Section~\ref{sec:tropicalization_Weierstrass_points}, letting $W = \tau_*(\cW)$, we have